-"In basic bookkeeping course at Future Connect Training, you can learn how to balance your books and develop the skills to manage finances in a business."
+""In basic bookkeeping courses at Future Connect Training, you can learn how to balance your books.
+Moreover, you develop the skills to manage finances in a business.""

-Be trained about the essential numerical skills necessary for accounting and bookkeeping.
-This course explains the elementary rules of double-entry bookkeeping and how they are used to generate and maintain balance sheet and the profit and loss account.
+Become an expert on the essential numerical skills necessary for accounting and bookkeeping.
+These bookkeeping courses explain the elementary rules of double-entry bookkeeping and how they are used to generate and maintain balance sheets and the profit and loss account.

 What is bookkeeping?

-In Bookkeeping, you have to keep a record of financial transactions, and is part of the procedure of accounting in business.
+In bookkeeping, you have to keep a record of financial transactions, which is part of accounting in business.
 Operations consist of purchases, sales, receipts, and payments by either a person or an organization.

-In bookkeeping course, you can learn how to balance your books and develop the skills to manage finances in a business environment.
+In a bookkeeping course, you can learn how to balance your books and develop the skills to manage finances in a business environment.
 You might wonder why you need to understand the core concepts of bookkeeping and accounting.
-The Business Owners, Directors and Managers need to know the health of their business, and this show in the financial statements.
+Business owners, directors, and managers need to know the health of their business from the financial statements.
 To understand these reports, you need an understanding of basic bookkeeping, how to obtain accurate information, and what each section means.

-All type of business transactions passes through the Cash account, which is very significant that often bookkeepers primarily use two journals, Cash Receipts and Cash Disbursements, to follow the action.
+All types of business transactions pass through the Cash account, which is very significant that often bookkeepers primarily use two journals, Cash Receipts and Cash Disbursements, to follow the action.

 - Accounts Receivable

-If your organization sells goods or services and doesn’t collect payment instantly, you have “receivables,” or money due from customers.
-You must follow Accounts Receivable and keep it up to date so that you send timely and exact bills or invoices.
+If your organization sells goods or services and doesn't collect payment instantly, you have "receivables," or money due from customers.
+Then, you must follow Accounts Receivable and keep it up to date so that you send timely and exact bills or invoices.

 - Accounts Payable

-Nobody likes to send money out of business, but a clear vision of everything via your Accounts Payable makes it a bit throbbing.
-Summarizing bookkeeping helps guarantee timely payments and avoid paying someone double!
-Paying bills early can also meet the criteria for your business for discounts.
+Nobody likes to send money out of business, but a clear view of everything via your Accounts Payable makes it a bit throbbing.
+Summarizing Bookkeeping helps guarantee timely payments and avoid paying someone twice!
+Paying bills can also meet the criteria for your business for discounts.

 - Loans Payable

-The Sales account tracks all received revenue from what you sell.
-Recording sales in a timely and perfect approach is serious to knowing where your business stand.
+The sales account tracks all received revenue from what you sell.
+Recording sales in a timely and perfect approach is serious to knowing where your business stands.

-The Sales account tracks all received revenue from what you sell.
-Recording sales in a timely and perfect approach is serious in knowing where your business stand.
+The purchase account tracks all received revenue from what you sell.
+Recording purchases in a timely and perfect approach is serious in knowing where your business stands.